-- → Develop a detailed cleaning schedule outlining the frequency and level of cleaning required for each piece of equipment and who is responsible for the cleaning - → Where staff/workers are working in a tenant's home, keep work areas tidy and adopt frequent cleaning of objects and surfaces that are touched regularly in order prevent transmission through contaminated surfaces - → Collect materials in bulk to reduce the frequency of needing to visit shops to buy or collect materials - → Remove all waste and belongings from the work area at the end of a shift and at the end of a job - → Advise staff of the current guidance on PPE which states that where staff/contractors are working in roles which already require PPE to be used for particular tasks they should continue to do so.
-However workplaces should not encourage the precautionary use of PPE to protect against COVID-19 outside clinical settings - → Adopt a process for supporting staff who have been contacted by NHS contact tracers and asked to isolate as part of the Test and Protect strategy
+- → Develop a detailed cleaning schedule outlining the frequency and level of cleaning required for each piece of equipment and who is responsible for the cleaning - → Where staff/workers are working in a tenant's home, keep work areas tidy and adopt frequent cleaning of objects and surfaces that are touched regularly in order prevent transmission through contaminated surfaces - → Collect materials in bulk to reduce the frequency of needing to visit shops to buy or collect materials - → Remove all waste and belongings from the work area at the end of a shift and at the end of a job - → Advise staff of the current guidance on PPE which states that where staff/ contractors are working in roles which already require PPE to be used for particular tasks they should continue to do so.
+However workplaces should not encourage the precautionary use of PPE to protect against COVID-19 outside clinical settings unless this is deemed necessary by a risk assessment (e.g. as part of Phase 4 of the construction sector restart plan) - → Adopt a process for supporting staff who have been contacted by NHS contact tracers and asked to isolate as part of the Test and Protect strategy